djplaner/blog/docs/2012/09/17/chasing-dreams-and-recognising-realities-teachers-responses-to-ict/index.md

     to predict the future
   url: /blog/2012/09/13/the-illusion-we-understand-the-past-fosters-overconfidence-in-our-ability-to-predict-the-future/
 template: blog-post.html
-title: '"Chasing dreams and recognising realities: teachers'' responses to ICT"'
+title: 'Chasing dreams and recognising realities: teachers'' responses to ICT'
 type: post
 ---
 Doing a bit of reading of the literature.
 As preparation for the redevelopment of a 3rd year course helping pre-service teachers figure out how ICTs can be integrated into/transform their learning and teaching.